Legionellosis (Legionnaires' disease)

 • Sometimes nausea, vomiting and diarrhoea (runny poos) may occur and you may become confused.

-• Symptoms usually begin 2–10 days after being exposed to the bacteria.
+• Symptoms usually begin 2 to 10 days after being exposed to the bacteria.
 It can take longer, so watch for symptoms for about 2 weeks after exposure.

 • You are likely to get quite sick and need hospital treatment.

-People with mild infection (Pontiac fever) don't usually need treatment and recover within 2–5 days.
+People with mild infection (Pontiac fever) don't usually need treatment and recover within 2 to 5 days.

 People with Legionnaires’ disease require treatment with antibiotics.
-It is important to be diagnosed and treated quickly.
+It's important to be diagnosed and treated quickly.
 Early treatment can stop the disease from becoming severe.
 Because this can cause serious illness, go back to your doctor or to hospital if your symptoms are getting worse.

-Because there are many different strains of Legionella bacteria, having had legionellosis does not protect you from infection and you can develop legionellosis again if exposed to the bacteria.
+Because there are many different strains of Legionella bacteria, having had legionellosis does not protect you from infection and you can develop it again if you're exposed to the bacteria.

 Because it is not spread from person to person, you can return to work whenever you feel well enough.
 There is no risk of infecting other people.